Shivamshukla14/Encryptix/README.md

 * **Lancaster Stemmer:** This tool reduces words to their base form, improving text analysis.
 * **stopwords.words('english'):** This retrieves common words like "the" and "and" that are often removed during preprocessing as they carry minimal meaning.

-**This project provides a solid foundation for understanding the machine learning workflow for text classification tasks.
-Stay tuned for future projects!**
+**This task provides a solid foundation for understanding the machine learning workflow for text classification tasks.
+Stay tuned for future tasks!**